gr-grey/quartz/content/02-daily-rambling/Slow carb diet.md

 ## The rules

-1. No sugar.
+1. No simple sugar (crystallized, cane, powdered sugar).
 No starchy food.
 A simple rule of thumb: if it's white, don't eat it (exception: cauliflower).
 2. Pick a couple of meals and stick to them.
 3. Don't drink calories.
 4. No fruit.